 Mount Evans is the highest paved road in North America- and an incredible adventure for the whole family.
-The summit is a must experience family travel destination!
+The summit is a must-experience family travel destination close to Denver.

 The trip to Mount Evans is about 2 hours round trip from Denver- if you don’t stop at all.
 But there are so many amazing places to stop that we spent about 6 hours on our trip.

-At our first stop- the Nature Center- our girls received Junior Ranger badges and workbooks about caring for our planet.
+Once inside the park, our first stop was the Nature Center.
+Our girls received Junior Ranger badges and workbooks about caring for our planet.

 There are great hiking trails from the Nature Center, and we saw hummingbirds, voles, and countless beautiful flowers and trees.